Frank Rich

-Frank Hart Rich Jr. (born 1949) is an American essayist and liberal op-ed columnist, who held various positions within The New York Times from 1980 to 2011.
+Frank Hart Rich Jr. (born June 2, 1949) is an American essayist and liberal op-ed columnist, who held various positions within The New York Times from 1980 to 2011.
 He has also produced television series and documentaries for HBO.

 Rich is currently writer-at-large for New York magazine, where he writes essays on politics and culture and engages in regular dialogues on news of the week for the "Daily Intelligencer".
 He served as executive producer of the long-running HBO comedy series Veep, having joined the show at its outset in 2011, and of the HBO drama series Succession.

-Early life
+Early life and education

 Born on June 2, 1949, Rich grew up in Washington, D.C.
-His mother, Helene Fisher (née Aaronson), a schoolteacher and artist, was from a Russian Jewish family that originally settled in Brooklyn, New York, but moved to Washington after the stock market crash of 1929.
+His mother, Helene Fisher (née Aaronson), a schoolteacher and artist, was from a Russian Jewish family that originally settled in Brooklyn, New York City, but moved to Washington, D.C., following the stock market crash of 1929.
 His father, Frank Hart Rich, a businessman, was from a German Jewish family long-settled in Washington.
 He attended public schools and graduated from Woodrow Wilson High School in 1967.

 Rich attended Harvard College in Cambridge, Massachusetts.
-At Harvard, he became the editorial chairman of The Harvard Crimson, the university's daily student newspaper.
+At Harvard, he was editorial chairman of The Harvard Crimson, the university's daily student newspaper.
 Rich was an honorary Harvard College scholar and a member of Phi Beta Kappa, and received a Henry Russell Shaw Traveling Fellowship.
 He graduated magna cum laude in 1971 with a Bachelor of Arts degree in American history and literature.